 My book, The Age of Sharing, is published by Polity.
 You can order it from Amazon, Book Depository and from Polity.
 The book won the Best Book award from the Israel Communication Association, and the Nancy Baym Book Award from the Association of Internet Researchers.

 I was interviewed by Tal Zalmanovich for the New Books Network.
 Listen to us chat about the book.
 Or if you prefer reading, head over to Culture Digitally where you'll find an excerpt from Chapter 1 and a set of reflections by some pretty great academics (Ben Peters, Stephanie Schulte, Annette Markham, Gina Neff and Jean Burgess).
 Also, the website Shareable.net has run a couple of pieces about the book: one, by me, offering a brief history of the word, and another, a Q&A about the book.
+"Sharing" was featured in a series of blogs about digital metaphors published by The Alexander von Humboldt Institute for Internet and Society (HIIG).

 It has been endorsed by two terrific academics whom I admire hugely.
 Nancy Baym says: